Bare-metal stent: Medical uses

 There are two primary indications for coronary stent placement.
 These include during acute myocardial infarctions and management of symptomatic angina.
-For acute myocardial infarctions (heart attacks), clinical guidelines recommend stent placement within 90 minutes for ST elevated events and within 24-48 hours for non-ST elevated events.
+For acute myocardial infarctions (heart attacks), clinical guidelines recommend stent placement within 90 minutes for ST elevated events and within 24–48 hours for non-ST elevated events.
 For patients with angina, indications differ between unstable and stable angina.

 Angina is chest pain caused by insufficient blood flow to the heart muscle.
 Unstable angina is chest pain occurring at rest, while stable angina is chest pain occurring during activity that is relieved with relaxation or nitrogylcerin.
 In unstable angina, moderate to high risk patients may benefit from PCI as opposed to optimal medical therapy.
-Optimal medical therapy consists of of Aspirin and P2Y12 inhibitors (Dual antiplatelet therapy [DAPT]) as well as blood pressure and lipid lowering medications.
+Optimal medical therapy consists of Aspirin and P2Y12 inhibitors (Dual antiplatelet therapy [DAPT]) as well as blood pressure and lipid lowering medications.
 In stable angina, optimal medical therapy is recommended first generally.
 If symptoms worsen or do not improve, PCI may be indicated.
 Depending on patient risk factors and atherosclerotic disease burden, surgery via coronary artery bypass grafting (CABG) or PCI may be recommended.

-After undergoing stenting, patients are recommended to undergo Dual antiplatelet therapy (DAPT) for 6-12 months to reduce risk of re-stenosis.
+After undergoing stenting, patients are recommended to undergo Dual antiplatelet therapy (DAPT) for 6–12 months to reduce risk of re-stenosis.